apache/spark/docs/apache-airflow/best-practices.rst

 * :ref:`config:scheduler__parsing_processes`
 * :ref:`config:scheduler__file_parsing_sort_mode`

+.. _best_practices/reducing_dag_complexity:

+Reducing DAG complexity
+^^^^^^^^^^^^^^^^^^^^^^^

+While Airflow is good in handling a lot of DAGs with a lot of task and dependencies between them, when you have many complex DAGs, their complexity might impact performance of scheduling.
+One of the ways to keep your Airflow instance performant and well utilized, you should strive to simplify and optimize your DAGs whenever possible - you have to remember that DAG parsing process and creation is just executing Python code and it's up to you to make it as performant as possible.
+There are no magic recipes for making your DAG "less complex" - since this is a Python code, it's the DAG writer who controls the complexity of their code.

+There are no "metrics" for DAG complexity, especially, there are no metrics that can tell you whether your DAG is "simple enough".
+However - as with any Python code you can definitely tell that your code is "simpler" or "faster" when you optimize it, the same can be said about DAG code.
+If you want to optimize your DAGs there are the following actions you can take:

+* Make your DAG load faster.
+This is a single improvement advice that might be implemented in various ways but this is the one that has biggest impact on scheduler's performance.
+Whenever you have a chance to make your DAG load faster - go for it, if your goal is to improve performance.
+Look at the :ref:`best_practices/top_level_code` to get some tips of how you can do it.
+Also see at :ref:`best_practices/dag_loader_test` on how to asses your DAG loading time.

+* Make your DAG generate simpler structure.
+Every task dependency adds additional processing overhead for scheduling and execution.
+The DAG that has simple linear structure ``A -> B -> C`` will experience less delays in task scheduling that DAG that has a deeply nested tree structure with exponentially growing number of depending tasks for example.
+If you can make your DAGs more linear - where at single point in execution there are as few potential candidates to run among the tasks, this will likely improve overall scheduling performance.

+* Make smaller number of DAGs per file.
+While Airflow 2 is optimized for the case of having multiple DAGs in one file, there are some parts of the system that make it sometimes less performant, or introduce more delays than having those DAGs split among many files.
+Just the fact that one file can only be parsed by one FileProcessor, makes it less scalable for example.
+If you have many DAGs generated from one file, consider splitting them if you observe it takes a long time to reflect changes in your DAG files in the UI of Airflow.

 Testing a DAG
 ^^^^^^^^^^^^^

 Airflow users should treat DAGs as production level code, and DAGs should have various associated tests to ensure that they produce expected results.
 You can write a wide variety of tests for a DAG.
 Let's take a look at some of them.

+.. _best_practices/dag_loader_test:

 DAG Loader Test
 ---------------